TobiasLounsbury/civicrm-simple-workflow/README.md

-civicrm-workflow
+civicrm-simple-workflow
 ================

-A simple workflow administration and front end interface for CiviCRM
+A simple and extensible workflow administration and front end interface for CiviCRM.